Claude Opus 4.7: Vision, Verification, and a New Effort Tier

 Opus 4.7 maintains a similar safety profile to Opus 4.6 with targeted improvements in honesty and resistance to prompt injection attacks.
 Anthropic's assessment describes it as "largely well-aligned and trustworthy, though not fully ideal."

 One noted weakness: the model can be overly detailed in harm-reduction advice on controlled substances.
-The full details are in the Claude Opus 4.7 System Card.
+The full details are in the Claude Opus 4.7 System Card (PDF).

 New API and Product Features